Feast or Fired

-Homicide and Curry Man compete in the 2008 Feast or Fired match at Final Resolution.
-Curry Man claimed the briefcase shown in this picture, which contained a pink slip and resulted in his firing.
+Homicide (left) and Curry Man (right) competing in the 2008 Feast or Fired match at Final Resolution.
+Curry Man claimed the no. 3 briefcase which contained a pink slip, resulting in his firing.

-Feast or Fired is a professional wrestling match concept featured in Total Nonstop Action Wrestling.
+Feast or Fired is a professional wrestling match concept featured in Total Nonstop Action Wrestling (TNA).
 The idea is based on the object on a pole match, which sees wrestlers trying to gain possession of items hanging from poles attached to the ring posts.
 In this case, the participants in the match try to grab one of four briefcases from the poles.
 In the match itself, a wrestler can only claim a briefcase if he/she leaves the ring with it and both feet touch the floor.

 Stipulations

 Inside each of the briefcases is some sort of paperwork.
+Traditionally.
 One of the cases holds a contract for a TNA World Championship match, one holds a contract for a TNA X Division Championship match, and one holds a contract for a TNA World Tag Team Championship match (with a partner of that wrestler's choosing).
 The fourth and final briefcase contains a pink slip, which fires the wrestler carrying it.
-In later years, alternate titles were used as options in place of the X Division Title—the TNA King of the Mountain Championship in 2016 and the TNA Digital Media Championship in 2023.
+For some matches, alternate championships have been used, with the TNA King of the Mountain Championship and the TNA Digital Media Championship in place of the X Division Championship in 2016 and 2023, respectively, and the TNA International Championship in lieu of the Tag Team Championship in 2026.

 The winners of the briefcases do not reveal what is in them that night.
 Instead, they are revealed in a segment on a later episode of Impact!.
 Before the contents of the cases are revealed, each wrestler is given a choice to keep their case or forfeit it, which protects the wrestler from being fired, but also gives up any potential title match.

 Once a wrestler wins a briefcase, it may be (and has been) defended in matches similar to the way championships are.

 The allocated time period during which a wrestler must invoke their title opportunity has not been explicitly stated, all that has been said is that the title opportunity can be invoked "anywhere, anytime", making it similar in fashion to the WWE Money in the Bank ladder match contract, which lasts for one year.